[ English | Espa˝ol | Franšais | Italiano ]

-Lzip uses the same well-defined exit status values used by bzip2, which makes it safer when used in pipes or scripts than compressors returning ambiguous warning values, like gzip.
+Lzip uses the same well-defined exit status values used by bzip2, which makes it safer than compressors returning ambiguous warning values (like gzip) when it is used as a back end for other programs like tar or zutils.

 If no file names are specified, lzip compresses (or decompresses) from standard input to standard output.
 In this case, lzip will decline to write compressed output to a terminal, as this would be entirely incomprehensible and therefore pointless.